kitsonk/kitsonkelly.com/content/posts/a-year-in-deno-land/index.md

 prototype in May of that year.

-Sitting in Melbourne, in the midst of another hard lock-down due to COVID-19, working on Deno always make me reflect on my privilege of how lucky I am to have a wonderful family, being financially secure, doing work I enjoy in a very flexible way that allows me to help look after our 3yo.
+Sitting in Melbourne, in the midst of another hard lock-down due to COVID-19, working on Deno always makes me reflect on my privilege of how lucky I am to have a wonderful family, being financially secure, doing work I enjoy in a very flexible way that allows me to help look after our 3yo.
 I must be in the 1% of 1% of people that are that lucky.

 ## Diversity

-My one frustration/regret/challenge with Deno and the commercial company Deno Land Inc. is that in company we have a significant lack of diversity in certain ways.
-We have decent multi cultural diversity.
+My one frustration/regret/challenge with Deno and the commercial company Deno Land Inc. is that in the company we have a significant lack of diversity in certain ways.
+We have decent multi-cultural diversity.
 There is only one American who lives in America.
 The other American, me, hasn't lived in the US since 2006.
 We have Dutch, Polish, Japanese, Indian, Canadian and German folks.
 We have a spectrum of ages, with I believe me being the oldest at 48 with the youngest not being old enough to drink if they were in the US.
 We have at least two of us that identify as part of the LGBTQ+ community.

 All that being said, we are all males and of the ethnic majority of the country we reside in.
-Deno though has been a self organizing community.
+Deno - though - has been a self organizing community.
 Ry and Bert had a previous work relationship and convinced Ben to join us, outside of that, the remaining 7 of us (soon to be 8) have come from the Deno community itself.
-That is great, that people with a passion are joining a company to work on their passion, but communities are communities, and unconscious bias easily works its way in.
+It is great that people with a passion are joining a company to work on their passion, but communities are communities, and unconscious bias easily works its way in.